-Other people using our facilities
+Other people using our facilities - lettings.

 Our lettings procedures will seek to ensure the suitability of adults working on academy sites at any time.
 All users of our facilities must provide written confirmation that they have their own relevant safeguarding policies and procedures, including safer recruitment.
+In turn we will ensure that they have been issued with our safeguarding policy and have the names and contact details for key personnel within the school including the DSL.